grodansparadis/vscp-python-sensor-bme680/README.md

 then do the install of **vscp-python-sensor-bme680** as of above.

-After install you can use **vscp-bme680.py** and **mqtt-bme68.py** from the command line.
+After install you can use **vscp-bme680.py** from the command line.
 Info on how to configure the scripts for your needs are below.

 ### Manual Install

 For some reason you may not want to use PyPi and want to download the scripts from the [github repository](https://github.com/grodansparadis/vscp-python-sensor-bme680).

 The script depends on some other modules that you need to install before using it.
 It is recommended to install everything in a virtual environment.